Ma Su: Records on Ma Su's death

-Li Sheng and Zhang Xiu were also put to death with Ma Su.
-Wang Ping, on the other hand, was promoted to General Who Attacks Bandits for his efforts in minimizing casualties and for trying to prevent Ma Su's actions.
-Zhuge Liang sent a memorial to the Emperor Liu Shan requesting to be demoted for the defeat at Jieting which he was.
+Li Sheng (李盛) and Zhang Xiu (張休) were also put to death with Ma Su.
+Huang Xi (黃襲) along with others were relieved of the command of their soldiers.
+Wang Ping, on the other hand, was promoted to General Who Attacks Bandits (討寇將軍) for his efforts in minimizing casualties and for trying to prevent Ma Su's actions.
+Zhuge Liang sent a memorial to the Emperor Liu Shan requesting to be demoted for the defeat at Jieting, which Liu Shan granted.

 Regardless, Ma Su was deemed by Zhuge Liang and later by Liu Shan in an imperial memorial following the Battle of Jianwei to hold major responsibility for the failure of the first Northern Expedition.
 However, Ma Su's wife and children were well taken care of by Zhuge Liang after Ma Su's death.
 Zhuge Liang also personally offered sacrifice at Ma Su's grave.